dictionaria/iquito/raw/intro.md

 Each field of each entry was systematically checked in structured elicitation sessions by Beier and/or Michael with one or more of our co-authors.
 The form of the headword and the definition were checked with a minimum of two of our co-authors, and many were checked with three or all four of them.

-Example sentences that were not obtained from transcribed texts were obtained via elicitation by Beier or Michael and a native speaker.
+Example sentences that were not obtained from transcribed texts were obtained via elicitation by Beier or Michael and a native speaker co-author.

 Finally, the lexical database underlying this dictionary was first developed in Shoebox and later imported into, and further developed with, [Fieldworks Language Explorer (FLEx)](https://software.sil.org/fieldworks/).